 The local stress of a shaft increases when the component geometry changes, e.g at notches.
 If this increased stress is caused by dynamic loads, this can lead to a fatigue fracture.
 If the static load is too great, it can lead to permanent deformations, cracks, or forced rupture.

 With the FVA-Workbench, strength verifications according to DIN 743 for shafts and axles with regard to fatigue and creep can be performed quickly and effectively.
-The calculation is based on the official state of the art.
+The calculation is based on the latest state of the art.

 Furthermore, the overlapping notch effect for multiple notches is considered based on FVA-700.
 The loads on the notch can be determined by an overall system analysis.
 For shaft loads, the influence of the bearings and the flank load distribution are also taken into account.

 All necessary parameters can be determined based on FVA 424 for verification of the load carrying capacity of friction-locked interference fits: